 '''

-cloud-init clean
+cloud-init clean --logs --machine-id

 '''

 Otherwise cloud-init may not run in first-boot mode.
 For more information on how the boot mode is determined, please see the First Boot Documentation.

 '''

 govc vm.power -off "${VM}"

 '''

 5. Export the environment variables that contain the cloud-init metadata and userdata: